Age appropriateness: Applications

 The nativist and social constructivist stand for retention since they believe it prepares children for school, predicting better academic performance.
 On the other hand, the environmental and interactionist views are often the basis for on-time schooling because it is age-appropriate for children to do so, and school will accommodate variations in students.

 Sanctions of age-inappropriateness

 Research has shown that retention or "redshirting" generates few academic advantages.
 Though delayed entry could generate statistically significant improvements in academic performance in the short run (usually in the first three years), the progress loses its significance in the long run.
 Long-term speaking, markedly older-for-cohort students were higher in school disengagement, lower in positive intentions, lower in homework completion, and lower in performance scores.
-These findings stand for environmental and interactionist views, enhancing the importance of age appropriateness in children's development.
+These findings support environmental and interactionist views, enhancing the importance of age appropriateness in children's development.

 Playing

 Application

 It is crucial that parents select appropriate toys for children to aid their development and ensure their safety.
 Various guidelines have been published to ensure toy safety, such as U.S. Consumer Product Safety Commission (CPSC) in the US, Guidance on Toy Safety by EU Commission, etc.